Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

-\begin{corollary} Let $X$ be a complete $P$-toroidal embedding of $P/H$, and let $Y\subseteq X$ be an $L$-orbit such that $\overline Y$ is $P$-stable.
-Then $Y$ has in $X$ an $L$-stable neighborhood that is an $L$-toroidal embedding of the open $L$-orbit of $P/H$. \end{corollary} \begin{proof} By definition of $V(X)$ the cone $\Cone_Y$ is in $V(X)$, and by Proposition~\ref{prop:inVstable} we have $\Colemb_Y=\varnothing$.
-Consider the $L$-embedding $X_0$ of the open $L$-orbit of $X$ having fan
+\begin{corollary} Let $X$ be a complete embedding of $P/H$.
+Then: \begin{enumerate} \item The embedding $X$ is $P$-toroidal if and only if there exists an $L$-stable open subset $X_0\subseteq X$ such that $X_0$ is an $L$-toroidal embedding of the open $L$-orbit of $X$, and $X_0$ intersects any $P$-orbit of $X$ in a single $L$-orbit. \item If $X$ is $P$-toroidal, then any such $X_0$ contains any $L$-orbit $Y\subseteq X$ such that $\overline Y$ is $P$-stable. \end{enumerate} \end{corollary} \begin{proof} We prove the ``only if'' implication of part (\ref{cor:Ltoroidaln:equiv}).
+Assume that $X$ is $P$-toroidal, and define $X_0$ to be the embedding of the open $L$-orbit of $X$ with colored fan equal to

-The embedding $X_0$ is $L$-toroidal, the fan of $X_0$ contains $(\Cone_Y,\Colemb_Y)$ and is contained in the fan of $X$.
-This implies that $X_0$ is $L$-equivariantly isomorphic to an open subset of $X$ (see \cite[Section 3]{Kn91}) containing $Y$. \end{proof}